linode/apl-docs/docs/post-install.md

 Open the url in the browser of your choice `https://otomi.<domainSuffix>`.
 The `domainSuffix` can be found in the `values.yaml` that was provided during installation.

 If Otomi is configured with OIDC (using Azure AD as an IDP), click on the right button (redkubes-azure in the example below).
-If you did not configure OIDC, log in with the default `otomi-admin` account and the password provided during installation.
+If you did not configure OIDC, then first [configure Keycloak to act as an IDP](/docs/apps/keycloak#use-keycloak-as-an-idp).
+After configuring Keycloak, sign in as `otomi-admin`.

 ![console-login](img/console-login.png)